A world leader in organ preservation

 XVIVO Heart Assist Transport™ is currently under evaluation in clinical trials

 In the U.S., XVIVO Services streamlines the transplant process to help clinics perform more transplants.
-The business includes organ recovery and a digital communication platform, FlowHawk.
+The business includes XVIVO Organ Recovery Service and a digital communication platform, XVIVO FlowHawk.

-XVIVO’s recovery team is available 24/7 to retrieve thoracic organs and deliver them to transplant centers.
-In October, XVIVO acquired FlowHawk—a HIPAA-compliant tool that enables real-time communication between transplant teams.
+XVIVO’s organ recovery teams are available 24/7 to recover thoracic organs and transport them to transplant centers.
+XVIVO FlowHawk software platform enables HIPAA-compliant direct communication with collaborating teams, ensuring that the right information reaches the right people at the right time.
 It is now available in the U.S. market.

 Our market